By Steven Rosenfeld / Alternet

 “The hotel operator must complete certain work items before GSA can issue the required certificate of occupancy,” replied the agency’s Michael Gelber at 3:16pm.
 “Work is occurring at this site through the weekend and GSA personnel will monitor this activity.”

 Outside the hotel Monday, protests forced Trump to cancel a ribbon-cutting ceremony.
 But inside, he again boasted that the work was done “dramatically ahead of schedule” and hotel executives added that opening bookings “continues to exceed our expectations.”
 Yet the documents also reveal that was not the case, PCJF said.
 The GSA emails noted the 263-room hotel was two-thirds empty on the opening days.

 “The documents show that multiple employees of the GSA were communicating over the weekend before the Monday, September 12, opening of the Trump Hotel and that just hours before the first guests were scheduled to arrive, the hotel had still not completed its work or required inspections and safety tests and as such did not have a Certificate of Occupancy despite its looming Monday opening,” PCJF’s release said.
 “In fact, the hotel was significantly enough behind that even if it completed certain identified work by the Monday opening, it would only receive a Temporary Certificate of Occupancy.
 The records end without any indication of when or whether the final Certificate of Occupancy did issue.”

-It's not breaking news that Trump is a serial self-promoter and liar, but this small glimpse into the operations of his business reveal that his repeated boasts don't match the reality on the ground.
-The email exchange can be seen here.
+It’s not breaking news that Trump is a serial self-promoter and liar, but this small glimpse into the operations of his business reveal that his repeated boasts don’t match the reality on the ground.